Kidnapping of children by Nazi Germany: Background

-On 20 June 1940, Hitler approved Himmler's directives, ordering copies to be sent to chief organs of the SS, to Gauleiters in German-occupied territories in Central Europe, and to the governor of General Government, and commanding that the operation of kidnapping Polish children in order to seek Aryan descendants for Germanisation be a priority in those territories.
+On 20 June 1940, Hitler approved Himmler's directives, ordering copies to be sent to chief organs of the SS, to Gauleiters in German-occupied territories in Eastern Europe, and to the governor of the General Government, and commanding that the operation of kidnapping Polish and other Slavic children in order to seek Aryan descendants for Germanisation be a priority in those territories.

 Himmler mused on initiating similar projects in German-occupied France.
 Hitler's Table Talk records him expressing his belief that "the French problem" would be best solved by yearly extractions of a number of racially healthy children, chosen from "France's Germanic population".
 He preferred they be placed in German boarding schools, in order to separate them from their "incidental" French nationality, and to make them aware of their "Germanic blood".
 Hitler responded that the "religious petit-bourgeois tendencies of the French people" would make it almost impossible to "salvage the Germanic elements from the claws of the ruling class of that country".
 Martin Bormann believed it to be an ingenious policy, noting it in the document record as a [sic] "sinister theory!".